kfeldmann/littlewing/README.md

-# Terraflop - Infrastructure Automation
+# Littlewing - Infrastructure Automation

-Terraflop is a simple infrastructure automation tool.
+Littlewing is a simple infrastructure automation tool.

-Terraflop supports only AWS.
+Littlewing supports only AWS.
 It leverages [aws-cli](https://aws.amazon.com/cli/), and litterally can do anything that aws-cli can do.

 ## How it works

-To put it simply, Terraflop runs aws-cli commands that you specify in your configuration.
+To put it simply, Littlewing runs aws-cli commands that you specify in your configuration.
 It stores the output of those commands so that subsequent commands can make use of that data.
 The output of each command typically contains all of the attributes of the resource created or referenced by that command.

 Imagine you're using
 aws-cli by itself.
 You create a VPC.
 You create an Internet Gateway.
 Next, to attach the gateway to the VPC you will need the ID of each.
 You scroll up in your terminal looking for those values in the output of your previous commands...

 If you want to _automate_ the setup of these items, then it is your _software_ that needs to be able to look up these IDs.
-Terraflop is designed to do exactly that.
+Littlewing is designed to do exactly that.

-Here is what the above exercise looks like in Terraflop:
+Here is what the above exercise looks like in Littlewing:

 ```YAML
 - aws.ec2.create-vpc.main: